bunkat/later/Readme.md

 Schedules can also be created using an English text expression syntax.
 All valid schedules can be produced in this manner.
 See the example folder and the test folder for lots of examples of valid schedules.

+    var s = enParser().parse('every 5 minutes');

+If the text expression could not be parsed, `s.Error` will contain the position in the string where parsing failed.

 #### _timePeriod_

 The valid time period expressions are: